 Our mining operations are inherently subject to changing conditions that can affect levels of production and production costs at particular mines for varying lengths of time and can result in decreases in our profitability.
 Weather conditions, equipment replacement or repair, fires, variations in thickness of the layer, or seam, of coal, amounts of rock and other natural materials and other geological conditions, have had, and can be expected in the future to have, a significant impact on our operating results.
-For example, we were forced to temporarily idle our West Elk mine in Colorado for more than five months this year following the detection of combustion gases in a portion of the mine.
+For example, we were forced to temporarily idle our West Elk mine in Colorado for more than five months during 2000 following the detection of combustion gases in a portion of the mine.
 This mine accounted for 7.0% of our total 1999 revenues.
 As a result of the temporary closure of this mine, we incurred between \$4 million and \$6 million per month in after-tax losses while the mine was idled.
-Additional fire-related costs will continue to be incurred during the balance of this year and into 2001.
-Through September 2000, we received and recognized an aggregate of \$24 million of pre-tax partial insurance payments.
+Additional fire-related costs will be incurred in 2001.
+To date, we have received and recognized an aggregate of \$31 million of pre-tax partial insurance payments that cover a portion of the losses incurred at West Elk during 2000.
 Any additional insurance recovery will depend on resolution of our claim with the insurance carrier, the timing of which is uncertain.
 In addition, a prolonged disruption of production at any of our principal mines, particularly our Mingo Logan operation in West Virginia, would result in a decrease, which could be material, in our revenues and profitability.
 Other factors affecting the production and sale of our coal that could result in decreases in our profitability include:

-- . expiration or termination of, or sales price redeterminations or suspension of deliveries under, coal supply agreements; - . disruption or increases in the cost of transportation services; - . changes in laws or regulations, including permitting requirements; - . litigation; - . the timing and amount of insurance recoveries; - . work stoppages or other labor difficulties; - . mine worker vacation schedules and related maintenance activities; and - . changes in coal market and general economic conditions.
+- expiration or termination of, or sales price redeterminations or suspension of deliveries under, coal supply agreements; - . disruption or increases in the cost of transportation services; - . changes in laws or regulations, including permitting requirements; - . litigation; - . the timing and amount of insurance recoveries; - . work stoppages or other labor difficulties; - . mine worker vacation schedules and related maintenance activities; - . changes in coal market and general economic conditions.